-- 1. Illegal Discharges: No person shall dump, discharge, cause or allow to be discharged any pollutant or non-stormwater discharge into the storm drain system, watercourse or into the waters of the Commonwealth. - 2.
-Illicit Connections: No person shall construct, use, allow, maintain or continue any illicit connection to the storm drain system, regardless of whether the connection was permissible under applicable law, regulation or custom at the time of connection. - Obstruction of the Storm Drain System: No person shall obstruct or interfere with the normal flow of stormwater into or out of the storm drain system without prior approval from the Board of Public Works or its designated agent.
+1. Illicit Discharge: No person shall dump, discharge, spill, cause or allow to be discharged any pollutant or non-stormwater discharge into the municipal separate storm sewer system (MS4), onto an impervious surface directly connected to the MS4, or directly or indirectly into a watercourse or into the waters of the Commonwealth.

-- 4. Exemptions not requiring a permit from the Department of Public Works: This bylaw shall not apply to any of the following non-stormwater discharges or flows provided that the source is not a significant contributor of a pollutant to the storm drain system: - a.
+- 2. Illicit Connection No person shall construct, use, allow, maintain or continue any surface or subsurface drain or conveyance which allows an illicit discharge (defined below) into the municipal storm drain system, including without limitation sewage, process wastewater, or wash water, and any connections from indoor drains, sinks, or toilets, regardless of whether said connection was previously allowed, permitted, or approved before the effective date of this Bylaw. - 3.
+Obstruction of the Storm Drain System: No person shall obstruct or interfere with the normal flow of stormwater into or out of the storm drain system without prior approval from the Board of Public Works or its designated agent. - 4.
+Exemptions not requiring a permit from the Department of Public Works: This bylaw shall not apply to any of the following non-stormwater discharges or flows provided that the source is not a significant contributor of a pollutant to the storm drain system: - a.
 Municipal water line flushing; - b.
 Discharges from landscape irrigation or lawn watering; - c.
 Water from individual residential car washing and temporary fund-raising car wash events; - d.
 Discharges from de-chlorinated swimming pool water provided it is allowed to stand for one week prior to draining or tested for chlorine levels of less than 1 part per million and that the pool is drained in such a way as not to cause a nuisance; - e.
 Discharges from street sweepers of minor amounts of water during operations; - f.
 Discharges or flows resulting from fire fighting activities; - g.
-Non-stormwater discharges permitted under an NPDES permit, waiver or waste discharge order administered under the authority of the United States Environmental Protection Agency, provided that the discharge is in full compliance with the requirements of the permit, waiver or order and applicable laws and regulations. - 5.
-Exemptions requiring a Permit from the Department of Public Works: The Department of Public Works may issue a Connection Permit to an applicant for the discharge of any of the following non-stormwaters or flows provided that the source is not a significant contribution of a pollutant to the Essex Storm Drain System and that the applicant has demonstrated to the Department of Public Works that no other mean and location for the disposal of such non-stormwater flow exists: - a. flows from potable water sources - b. springs - c. natural flows from riparian habitats and wetlands - d. diverter stream flows - e. rising groundwater - f. water from exterior foundation drains, etc.
+Non-stormwater discharges permitted under an NPDES permit, waiver or waste discharge order administered under the authority of the United States Environmental Protection Agency, provided that the discharge is in full compliance with the requirements of the permit, waiver or order and applicable laws and regulations. - h.
+Dye testing, provided verbal notification is given to the Department of Public Works prior to the time of the test.

+- 5. Exemptions requiring a Permit from the Department of Public Works: The Department of Public Works may issue a Connection Permit to an applicant for the discharge of any of the following non-stormwaters or flows provided that the source is not a significant contribution of a pollutant to the Essex Storm Drain System and that the applicant has demonstrated to the Department of Public Works that no other mean and location for the disposal of such non-stormwater flow exists: - a. flows from potable water sources - b. springs - c. natural flows from riparian habitats and wetlands - d. diverter stream flows - e. rising groundwater - f. water from exterior foundation drains, etc. - g. discharge for which advanced written approval is received from the Department of Public Works as necessary to protect public health, safety, welfare or the environment.